Tribunal administratif du logement

 Even if this agreement specifies the amount of rent to be paid by the lessee, in order to be entitled to a rent increase, the lessor must issue a notice within the time limit specified by law.

-2. This compensation is payable on the date the lessee vacates the premises.
+1. For information on urgent and necessary repairs, see the section on this subject.2.
+This compensation is payable on the date the lessee vacates the premises.
 If the compensation proves insufficient, the lessee may be reimbursed for any other reasonable expenses incurred.